open-webui/docs/docs/getting-started/env-configuration.md

 - Default:

 ```
-Tools: {{TOOLS}}
-If a function tool doesn't match the query, return an empty string.
-Else, pick a function tool, fill in the parameters from the function tool's schema, and return it in the format { "name": \"functionName\", "parameters": { "key": "value" } }.
-Only pick a function if the user asks.
-Only return the object.
-Do not return any other text.
+Available Tools: {{TOOLS}}\nReturn an empty string if no tools match the query.
+If a function tool matches, construct and return a JSON object in the format {\"name\": \"functionName\", \"parameters\": {\"requiredFunctionParamKey\": \"requiredFunctionParamValue\"}} using the appropriate tool and its parameters.
+Only return the object and limit the response to the JSON object without additional text.
 ```

 ### RAG